freenas/freenas-docs/userguide/storage.rst

 To encrypt data on the underlying disks as a protection against physical theft, set the :guilabel:`Encryption` option.
 A pop-up message shows a reminder to :literal:`Always back up the key!`.
-Without the key, the data on the disks is inaccessible.
+The data on the disks is inaccessible without the key.
 Select :guilabel:`Confirm` then click :guilabel:`I UNDERSTAND`.

 .. warning:: Refer to the warnings in :ref:`Managing Encrypted Pools` before enabling encryption!

-In the :guilabel:`Available Disks` section, select disks to add to the pool.
+Select disks to add to the pool in the :guilabel:`Available Disks` section.
 Enter a value in :guilabel:`Filter disks by name` or :guilabel:`Filter disks by capacity` to change the displayed disk order.
 These fields support
 `PCRE regular expressions <http://php.net/manual/en/reference.pcre.pattern.syntax.php>`__